Axway/streams-open-docs/content/en/docs/publishers/_index.md

 These data sources do not provide the complete data set but the events representing the change that occurred on a specific resource in the form of a Json Object.

-For example a change on the Lead object in Salesforce:
+For example, a change on the Lead object in Salesforce:

 ```json
 {